dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T858: Social security programs may be ineffective and slow.
+### T858: Social security may be slow and inflexible in response.

 |Support|
 |---|